Noorahh21/OOP-Assignment-24I-5669/README.md

 - `string Name` — Customer’s name
 - `int Tickets` — Number of tickets requested

-The system should follow FIFO (First-In-First-Out)order, meaning the first customer to enter the queue is the first to be served.

----

  Required Functionalities

 | Function | Description |